Superconductor Discovery

 Firebreak Optimization

-While a prototype model, our work presents a possible new method for efficient and effective firebreak construction strategy conceptualization — and further development, such as with the integration of additional data, may produce a truly useful real-time assistive tool for wildfire-fighting efforts.
-The code for this work is publicly accessible and can be found here.
+While a prototype model, our work presents a possible new method for efficient and effective firebreak construction strategy conceptualization — and further development, such as the integration of additional data, may produce a truly useful real-time assistive tool for wildfire-fighting efforts.
+The code for this work is publicly accessible and can be found

 Additional Details.
 This work won First Place in the Computer Science category at the 2023 California Science and Engineering Fair (CSEF).